-Calling these muffins tropical was easier than putting all the ingredients in the title, and I figure anything with coconut in them can be called tropical.
+Calling these muffins tropical was easier than putting all the ingredients in the title, and I figure anything with coconut can be called tropical.
 Besides ricotta, the ingredients that flavor these muffins are dried apricots, flaked coconut, and roasted almonds.
 The muffin batter is plenty sweet, so I used unsweetened coconut and apricots.

 The batter is very thick and you can see that I used a large scoop of it in each cup without the muffin spreading out or running over the cup.
 I find that thick muffin batters work that way, so I don’t follow those fill to 2/3 full directions you see so often.